RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 The following alerts are sent during slave HA activation:

-- Shard migration begins after the grace period
+- Shard migration begins after the grace period.
-- Shard migration fails because there is no available node (Sent hourly)
+- Shard migration fails because there is no available node (Sent hourly).
-- Shard migration is delayed because of the cooldown period
+- Shard migration is delayed because of the cooldown period.